-In the first instance the Police may help you to try and resolve the situation and have the other parent comply with the order, but they do not have the power to physically uplift a child without a warrant.
-If the other parent is still refusing to comply, an application needs to be made to the Family Court for a warrant – but that is a last resort.
+In the first instance, the Police may help you to try and resolve the situation and have the other parent comply with the order, but they do not have the power to physically uplift a child without a warrant.
+If the other parent is still refusing to comply, an application needs to be made to the Family Court for a warrant – but that is the last resort.

 Keep in mind that it is an offence to intentionally breach, or prevent compliance with, a parenting order without reasonable cause, and you can be criminally charged.
-There are also various other things the Family Court can do in this situation – including changing or cancelling the order, or ordering someone to enter into a monetary bond to ensure future compliance and so on.
+There are also various other things the Family Court can do in this situation – including changing or cancelling the order or ordering someone to enter into a monetary bond to ensure future compliance and so on.
 See Breaches of Parenting Orders for further information.